daatoo/Java-Journey/Data-Structures/Streams/README.md

 ## Structure

-The repository is organized into several packages:
+The directory is organized into several packages:

 - `collection`: Contains custom collection classes such as `List`.
 - `function`: Includes functional interfaces like `BiConsumer`, `BiFunction`, `BinaryOperator`, `Consumer`, `Function`, `Predicate`, and `Supplier`.